Fractured Magic: Chapter Nineteen

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

-As the leg’s owner bent to examine Drys, a flat, alien face emerged from between the branches and leaves.
-With a yelp, Drys stumbled back into Maebhe, stepping on her foot in the process.
-The creature straightened again at the noise, disappearing back into the foliage.
-After a long, tense pause, it awkwardly pulled one of the branches aside and looked down at them.
+A flat, alien face emerged from between the branches and leaves as the leg’s owner bent to examine Drys.
+Yelping, Drys stumbled back into Maebhe, stepping on her foot in the process.
+Alarmed by the noise, the creature straightened, disappearing back into the foliage.
+After a long, tense moment where neither party moved, the creature pulled one of the branches aside and looked down at them again.
 They all stared at each other, Maebhe with an armful of faerie wings, the creature with its free hand on its chest in an affronted gesture, and Íde and Kieran watching from the back with open mouths.

-Before the creature could respond, Drys pushed themself upright, the feathers on their wings puffing indignantly.
+Before the creature could respond, Drys’ feathers puffed indignantly.
 “Leileas, you startled me!”

 The creature’s face scrunched up as she bared her teeth at Drys.
 It took Maebhe a moment to realize she was smiling.
 “I hardly recognized you, Drys.
-You have been gone so long,” she said in a voice softer than Maebhe was expecting.
+You have been gone so long,” she said.
+Her voice was softer than Maebhe expected.

 Drys huffed.
 “Don’t be sarcastic, Leileas.
-I haven’t been gone four months; I know that’s nothing for your kind.”
+I haven’t been gone four months; that’s nothing to your kind.”

-Leileas was covered in shaggy fur, brown dappled with white spots.
-Her legs were shaped like a goat’s, the same as other nympherai Maebhe had seen in Gallontea.
-Her face reminded Maebhe of a deer’s without the snout, her wide forehead blending into a flat nose.
-There was something almost cute in the twitch of her nose and the flutter of her eyelashes, which had to be longer than Maebhe’s entire hand.
+Leileas was covered in shaggy brown fur dappled with white spots.
+Her legs were like a goat’s, the same shape as some of the other nympherai Maebhe had seen in Gallonten.
+Her face was like a deer’s without the snout, with a wide forehead that blended into a flat nose.
+There was something almost cute in the twitch of it and flutter of her eyelashes, which had to be longer than Maebhe’s entire hand.

 Even as Leileas met Maebhe’s gaze, two of the creature’s ears swiveled away from the group, picking up something in the forest that the orinians couldn’t hear.
-They were similar in shape to the orinians’, long and round like a horse’s, but she had three on each side, weighed down by a collection of small earrings.
-A pair of twisting horns that sat atop her head.
+They were similar in shape to an orinian’s, long and round like a cow’s, but she had three on each side, each weighed down by a collection of small earrings.
+A pair of twisting horns sat atop her head.

 Leileas must be frìth.
 Maebhe had seen drawings in dusty old sketchbooks, but those never accounted for scale.